Np874FHV/bistromatic/README.md

     4.3333
 ```

-Be careful, if the output file already exists, it will be overrided.
+Be careful: if the output file already exists, it will be overrided.

 - Using a file as input